Does this sound familiar? Our reader Jolyn wrote in:

-To which we suggest this 3 step evaluation process (only suitable for agents and planners, not evaluating your life partner.
+To which we suggest this 3 steps evaluation process (only suitable for agents and planners, not for evaluating your life partner.
 Though I must admit, the similarity is remarkable).
 This evaluation process is useful, regardless if it is a new planner or a seasoned one.

 1 Does he know what he or she is doing?

 Does he fumble around when it comes to the important stuff?
 Do you get the sense that he is really knowledgeable, or just pulling a fast one by throwing around big words and scary concepts?

 End of the day, it is a relationship of sorts between you and him.
 You divulge sensitive information for him to make recommendations, so you will need to make sure that you agree / understand his rationale – else the relationship will eventually fall apart.

 3 If he leaves, can you handle it?

 A number of high level poaching incidents should underscore the importance of this point. (the AIA-GE sage comes readily to mind) If he leaves, are you comfortable with handling or understanding the policy on your own?

 Ideally, once you have bought the policy, you would be perfectly clear on its purpose – and how to do some basic policy servicing on your own (change of address, nomination of beneficiary, etc)